trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 The next task for us is to publish data of our own, and to verify our kernel is indeed able to fetch it.

-We will use the slot index 10 for this experiments.
+We will use the slot index 10 for this experiment.

 :::note Planning ahead
 Before trying to run the code yourself, have a look at Explorus and choose a